aws-solutions-library-samples/guidance-for-enhancing-the-customer-experience-for-travel-and-hospitality-using-amazon-bedrock/README.md

 # Guidance for Enhancing the Customer Experience in Travel & Hospitality Using Amazon Bedrock

-This solution will explore how to integrate Amazon Lex chat bots with Amazon Bedrock Knowledge Bases through the Lex QnAIntent feature, allowing natural language conversations with your knowledge repositories.
+This Guidance will explore how to integrate Amazon Lex chat bots with Amazon Bedrock Knowledge Bases through the Lex QnAIntent feature, allowing natural language conversations with your knowledge repositories.

 ## Table of Content